-(a) Memorial Raw Scores: In each Match, the Total Memorial Raw Score for each Team is the sum of the three Memorial judges' scores for the side the Team argued in that Match.
+- (a) Memorial Raw Scores: In each Match, the Total Memorial Raw Score for each Team is the sum of the three Memorial judges' scores for the side the Team argued in that Match.
 A Team's Total Competition Memorial Raw Score is the sum of the six scores for its Applicant and Respondent Memorials.
-This score shall be used to determine Best Memorial Awards.

-- (b) Oral Raw Score: In each Match, a Team's Total Oral Raw Score is the sum of the scores of the three judges for each of its two oralists. - (c) Total Raw Scores: In each Match, a Team's Total Raw Score is the sum of the Team's Total Memorial Raw Score and Total Oral Raw Score for that Match.
-A Team's Total Competition Raw Score is the sum of the Total Raw Scores from each of its Matches.
+This score shall be used to determine Best Memorial Awards. - (b) Oral Raw Score: In each Match, a Team's Total Oral Raw Score is the sum of the scores of the three judges for each of its two oralists. - (c) Total Raw Scores: In each Match, a Team's Total Raw Score is the sum of the Team's Total Memorial Raw Score and Total Oral Raw Score for that Match.
+A Team's Total Competition Raw Score is the sum of the Total Raw Scores from each of its Matches. - (d) The calculation of Raw Scores shall be subject to the deduction of Penalty points under the provisions of Rule 11.